KlasElowsson/wpwork/wp-content/plugins/wordpress-backup-to-dropbox/readme.txt

 3. Premium Extensions: Add extra functionality with ease and a 60 day money back guarantee.

 == Changelog ==

+= 1.6.1 =
+* Added [Extendy](http://extendy.com) and improved extension installation user interface that fixes a few bugs and adds the ability to renew and buy bundles.
+* Use ABSPATH for WP root if get_home_path returns '/' that can cause the plugin the attemt to backup root.
+* Improved security of DB dumps, Zip archives and the backup log.
+A better sha1 secret is now appended to them all and removed before upload to Dropbox.
+* Update cURL CA Certs to the latest version from Mozilla

+= 1.6 =
+* Added Finnish translations
+* WordPress 3.6 compatiblity release
+* Fixed some issues where temporary files where not being cleaned up as expected
+* Removed upgrade migration code for performance reasons.
+So, if you are upagading form <1.5 you will need to re-authorize and re-configure the plugin.

+= 1.5.5 =
+* Updated Arabic translations
+* Fixed missing directory separator when creating silence file
+* Updated the Dropbox API lib to exclude HTTP headers inserted by proxies
+* Fixed another weird oAuth authorize issue
+* Fixed 404 when clicking continue in network setup

 = 1.5.4 =
 * Fixed another weird state issue with the Dropbox oauth flow